Saturday, October 5, 2019

 Pins don't line up!

 UPDATE 12-8-19: PCB has been redone (again) to fix the pin issue above.
-For the new board everything lines up and works.
+For the new board everything lined up and worked.
 But--a design flaw I hadn't considered--1V, 2V, 3V all all within 3/500mV to each other, but GND is one of the selections as well, and it's not privy to the relative tuning coherence for the rest of the output V's.
 So 1V is 0.95666, 2V is 1.95623, 3V is 2.95362, etc., which is fine, since there is a "master tune" tweak on the main VCO board, but also, GND is -6mV!!
 I am thus concerned that the "2 foot" setting will be out of tune with the other octave settings.
 I can't see why it won't be, but I guess we'll see.

 Finished Octave switchers, with NKK fancy 6 position switches.